Get in Touch

 Legumes that are used in Australian pasture based systems such as lucernes and clovers play a crucial role in pasture performance and productivity.
 Pasture based systems are highly responsive to Nitrogen, as it is an essential nutrient to maintain high production and pasture quality.

-Melissa Gooseman, DLF Seeds Product Development Manager, says, “Nitrogen fixation reduces the reliance for synthetic Nitrogen fertilisers, conserves energy, improves soil fertility and minimises the environmental impact associated with the production and use of synthetic fertiliser.”
+A spokesperson from the DLF Seeds Tech Services team says, “Nitrogen fixing legumes reduce reliance on synthetic Nitrogen fertilisers as they enhance soil Nitrogen levels over time, improve soil fertility and minimise the environmental impact associated with the production and use of synthetic fertiliser.”

 The amount of atmospheric Nitrogen that a legume can fix varies depending on several factors such as the species of legume, environmental conditions, and the presence of effective Nitrogen-fixing bacteria.
 On average, legumes can fix around 100-200 kilograms of atmospheric Nitrogen per hectare per year (this can vary).